ascii1011/liblevenshtein/README.md

 3. case_insensitive := Whether to sort the results in a case-insensitive manner (boolean).

-Each option defaults to `true`.
+Each sorting option defaults to `true`.
 You can get the original behavior of the transducer by setting each option to `false` (where the original behavior was to return the terms unsorted and excluding their distances).